browserengineering/book/book/accessibility.md

 }
 ```

-This also lets us get rid of the second style sheet, i.e.
+This also lets us get rid of the second style sheet
-`default_dark_style_sheet`; instead there can just be a single default style
+(`default_dark_style_sheet`); instead there can just be a single default style
 sheet on a `Tab` object, just like before this chapter (but with the additional
 rules listed above).

-Parssing requires looking for media query syntax:
+Parsing requires looking for media query syntax:

 ``` {.python}
 class CSSParser: